 - The number of women who are general surgeons has consistently increased over the past 30 years.

-- Currently there are 18 women Chairs of Surgery Departments in the United States.
+- See a current list of women Chairs of Surgery Departments in the United States.

 - Women constitute 8% of Professors, 13% of Associate Professors and 26% of Assistant Professors of Surgery.

 - The 100-year-old American College of Surgeons (ACS):

 - Five women have chaired the ACS Board of Governors.

 - Four women have received the ACS Distinguished Service Award.

 - Three women will have served as ACS President as of 2017.